Mushvenom: Career

-2019: Show Me the Money 8 and "Why Are You So Noisy"
+2019: Show Me the Money 8 and "Why Are You So Noisy?"

-In July 2019, Mushvenom appeared on Show Me the Money 8 where he first garnered attention.
-He was eliminated in round six (producer crew battle).
-In September 2019, he released his debut single "Why Are You So Noisy", which was nominated for Best Rap Song at the Korean Music Awards and Hip-hop Track of the Year at the Korean Hip-hop Awards.
+In July 2019, Mushvenom appeared on Show Me the Money 8, where he first gained attention.
+He was eliminated in round six (the producer crew battle).
+In September 2019, he released his debut single "Why Are You So Noisy?", which was nominated for Best Rap Song at the Korean Music Awards and Hip-hop Track of the Year at the Korean Hip-hop Awards.
 In November 2019, he released the single "Let Me Know", which was ranked in sixth place in Music Ys 2019 Single of the Year list.
 In December 2019, he released the single "Nice Head", which was nominated for Best Rap Song at the Korean Music Awards.